Inexpressible Joy

 Still, A Time of Great Joy

-The sheep intended for the daily sacrifices in the temple were fed in the Bethlehem pastures.
-It was to these shepherds that the announcement came.
-They no doubt knew the Messiah was soon to appear, and that Bethlehem would witness His arrival.
+The sheep intended for the daily temple sacrifices grazed in the Bethlehem pastures.
+It was to these humble shepherds that the announcement came.

-The white shining cloud of intolerable brightness, known among the Jews as the Shekinah, was the visible manifestation of God's presence.
-Hundreds of years earlier, because of Israel's disobedience, the prophet Ezekiel saw the glory of God depart from the temple and the holy city.
-But when Jesus came into our world, the glory of God returned.
-Jesus is the Shekinah of God—the radiance of His glory.
+Hundreds of years before, because of Israel's disobedience, the prophet Ezekiel saw the glory of God leaving the temple and the holy city.
+But when Jesus came into our world, the glory of God came back.

 The Son is the radiance of God's glory and the exact representation of His being.
 Hebrews 1:3a